GucciGerm/se_project_spots/README.md

 ## Deployment

-When you run this program, you will be able to run a webpage where when you hover over the two buttons they can shades.
+When you run this program, you will be able to run a responsive webpage where when you hover over the two buttons they can shades.

 ## Link to Github